 IS YOUR LASH ARTIST GOOD?

 With the rising popularity of lash extensions, there is an increase of lash artists popping up on the scene.
 But how can you tell whether the lash artist you are looking at is good or not?
-Here are some signs of bad lashes that you can watch out for when looking at artists work.
+Here are some signs of bad lashes that you can watch out for when looking at artists' work, and what to expect from the best lash extensions.

 1. DIRECTION

 When you look at someone's eyelash extensions, the lashes should all be pointing up and away from the face.
-If lashes are twisting and tangled with each other than chances are the extensions are too heavy for the natural lash.
-It could also mean that you or your friend forgot to brush out the lashes after a hard night, but if the lashes are always turned in different directions then it's time to find a new artist.
+If lashes are twisting and tangled with each other, then chances are the extensions are too heavy for the natural lash.
+It could also mean that you or your friend forgot to brush out the lashes after a hard night, but if the lashes are always turned in different directions, then it's time to find a new artist.
+Proper lash curl patterns are essential for a natural and attractive look, especially for clients with downturned eyes or upturned eyes who require specific styling techniques.

 2. THICKNESS